 How to Best Show Your Current Heart Rate (Pulse) on Apple Watch Using Modular Face

 The best way to show your heart rate on your Apple Watch face is with one that can display a large complication.
 While you can still show the heart rate as one of the dial complications, the display may be too small.
 Two of the best faces for displaying heart rate are the Modular and the Siri faces.
+You can also set an alert to detect low heart rate on Apple Watch.

 To show the heart rate (pulse) on Apple Watch Modular face, follow the steps we outlined above, but this time choose Cardiogram instead of the Heart Rate app as the middle complication.